laurelhweiss/laurelhweiss.github.io/_posts/2025-9-16-rabbithole.md

 Have you considered fostering with your local animal shelter?
 Animal shelters are almost always over capacity, and fosters are desperately needed!

-Two great shelters in the Austin Area are [Austin Pets Alive!](https://www.austinpetsalive.org/) and [Austin Animal Center](https://www.austintexas.gov/austin-animal-center).
+Two great shelters in the Austin area are [Austin Pets Alive!](https://www.austinpetsalive.org/) and [Austin Animal Center](https://www.austintexas.gov/austin-animal-center).

 Fostering is an incredibly rewarding experience!
 Whether you are on the fence about adopting a pet or just want some short term company, fostering is easier than you think.
 Shelters provide the medical care and supplies, while all a foster parent needs to give is a temporary home and lots of love.
 Providing a safe space to heal and grow makes a massive difference in a pet's life and their potential to be adopted.